Laws & Policies

 National Park Service laws and regulations are identified in the Code of Federal Regulations (Title 36: Parks, Forests and Public Property).
 In addition, each national park complies an annual Compendium of rules which are subject to the discretionary authority of the park superintendent.
 These rules have the force of law and protect visitors and wildlife, making sure that parks can be enjoyed while park resources are preserved and maintained.

 In June 2014, due to concerns for human safety and the preservation of park resources, the National Park Service issued a policy memorandum banning the use of unmanned aircraft (drones) on lands and waters administered by the agency.
 This includes Gateway, which added the prohibition to the park Compendium in August 2014.
-(See bottom of page 5 and all of Appendix C, page 36.)
 This hold on unmanned aircraft will allow the NPS to study the issue further and propose Servicewide regulations.

 What's in the Compendium?